By Marika Sboros

 And this time round, global medical and scientific communities are watching.

 A group of independent doctors in the US launched a petition on February 19.
 The US-based Nutrition Coalition has supported it.
-The petition calls on the Health Professions Council of South Africa to stop prosecuting Noakes.
+The petition calls on the Health Professions Council of South Africa (HPCSA) to stop prosecuting Noakes.
 Before a week was up, more than 31,000 of the world’s leading doctors, scientists, dietitians and others had signed.

 One signatory is Harvard physician and nutrition professor Walter Willett.
 Willett is no fan of low-carb, high-fat (LCHF) diets.
 However, Willet signals his support for the right of scientists right to express opinions that differ from his.